Skip to content

 What management did with the cash

-Reading the decisions in sequence is how I tell whether management has been a friend or a tax over time.
-The format preserves the thinking with the date attached, which is what makes the record useful five years from now when I revisit the call.
+Reading them in sequence is how I tell whether management has been a friend or a tax over time.
+For FICO the recent record is mixed: some sharp value-creating moves alongside buybacks at rich prices I've tagged neutral-for-now, with a note to revisit.
+Keeping the judgment attached to its date is what makes the record useful five years later.

 What would kill it